agencyenterprise/aeboilerplate/docs/documentation.md

 ### Setup Continuous integration with Circle CI and Heroku

-1. Deploy your application to heroku following the steps above.
+1. Deploy your application to Heroku following the steps above.
 2. Remove comments from the deploy step in the circle ci configuration file: `.circleci/config.yml`
-3. Change the placeholder `HEROKU_APP_NAME` in the `.circleci/deploy-heroku.sh` file with the name returned from your heroku application.
+3. Change the placeholder `HEROKU_APP_NAME` in the `.circleci/deploy-heroku.sh` file with the name returned from your Heroku application.
 4. Sign up to [Circle CI](https://circleci.com/) using your git hub account which contains the project you want to integrate.
 5. Click on the `add projects` tab item on the left menu and `Set Up Project` right beside the project you want to integrate.
-6. Choose Linux as operating system, Node as language and click on the button for step 5, "Start building".
+6. Choose Linux as the operating system, Node as language and click on the button for step 5, "Start building".
 7. Click on the gear icon on the top right corner under your profile picture.
 8. Click on `Checkout SSH keys` item on the left menu.
     * Click on `Authorize with GitHub` button.